 KPI of the Day – Retail: # Time spent in the store

-Measures the length of time spent, on average, in store by prospective customers (for the purpose of shopping).
+Measures the length of time spent, on average, in-store by prospective customers (for the purpose of shopping).

 To indicate the opportunities for the customer to increase the shopping volume and value.

 The longer customers browse through a store, the higher the chances are that they will acquire greater amounts of products, thereby increasing the value of purchase.
 Research shows that for each 1% increase in the time spent in the store there is a 1.3% increase in sales.
-For this reason, # Time spent in the store, also called # Customer dwell time, is a KPI which should be monitored closely in order to capitalize to the fullest on the store’s potential.
+For this reason, # Time spent in the store, also called # Customer dwell time, is a KPI that should be monitored closely in order to capitalize to the fullest on the store’s potential.

-Furthermore, increased periods of time spent in a store by shoppers are indicative of a greater customer satisfaction, since this usually implies customers are having pleasant purchasing experiences.
+Furthermore, increased periods of time spent in a store by shoppers are indicative of greater customer satisfaction, since this usually implies customers are having pleasant purchasing experiences.
 Creating the necessary conditions for customers to positively perceive the store and increase the time spent thus leads to mutual benefits.

 In this regard, it is paramount for companies to identify the reasons for their customers’ prolonged # Dwell time: the possibility exists that customers spend increased periods of time in the store because they are unable to find the desired products.

 Should that be the case, the consequences are negative for both the retailer (the customers are focused on their target product and will not purchase additional ones until they reach their purpose) and for the customers (not being able to locate the desired product is a source of frustration and dissatisfaction).